Alluxio/alluxio/docs/en/Architecture.md

 Alluxio holds a unique place in the big data ecosystem, residing between storage systems such as Amazon S3, Apache HDFS or OpenStack Swift and computation frameworks and applications such as Apache Spark or Hadoop MapReduce and provides the central point of access with a memory centric design.
-For user applications and computation frameworks, Alluxio is the underlayer that manages data access and provides fast storage, facilitating data sharing and locality between jobs, regardless of whether they are running on the same computation engine.
+For user applications and computation frameworks, Alluxio is the layer that manages data access and provides fast storage, facilitating data sharing and locality between jobs, regardless of whether they are running on the same computation engine.
 As a result, Alluxio can bring an order of magnitude speed up for those big data applications while